UMatterr/infra/README.md

         * user-data: setup-linux.sh
 * Terraform cloud account
 * AWS access key and AWS secret key
-* an AWS region you prefer
+* an AWS region you prefer (in the repository, used ap-northeast-2)

 ## Set up a EKS cluster
 ```bash